top of page

 Jacob Friedland hailed from Hasenpoth/ Aizpute in Latvia he reached the Cape in 1901.
 According to his Naturalization papers, filed in 1908, he lived in a place called Searle in the Kuruman District from January 1901 to 1904.
 He then moved to Longlands in the Barclay West District.
 Renowned writer Sarah Gertrude Millin grew up at Longlands outside Barkly West and her father opened the first shop in town.
 Jacob Friedberg died a bachelor at the age of 40 from alcohol poisoning and was a storekeeper.
 He was buried in Johannesburg.

 Another Courland Jew who spent time in the Kuruman area was Jacob Isaac Blumberg.
 Like many of the Vryburg Jews he was from Talsen in Courland.
 From his Naturalization application we glean that he was a trader residing in the Kaap Ward (Ward 12) of Kuruman.
 At the time of his application.
 In 1905 he was 23 years old and had been in the Colony for 30 months - which implies he arrived in 1882.
 He seems to have arrived around the same time as Moses Lemkus, who also hailed from Talsen.
 It is not certain if he was connected to the Blumberg's who later came to town.
 Another Talsen connection I stumbled across was Wilhelm Jacobson Lahn - who was buried in the Jewish cemetery in Kimberley in 1920.
 He was a storekeeper in Christiana at the time of death.
-But I digress somewhat……
+But I digress, somewhat……

 Yet another Courlander who made it to the Kuruman area was Abraham Salmonson.
 The wonderful photo of the Mazaik smouse in front of their store from Raymond and Stan Ravinsky.
 From his wedding certificate we learn that Abraham was at the time living in Klipdam - near Windserton.
 Abraham was from Libau in Latvia and married Sarah Zasman in 1913.